AIA Tours: cruise

 View Detailed Itinerary

-DEPART HOME / INVERNESS, SCOTLAND
+DEPART U.S. / EDINBURGH, SCOTLAND

 KIRKWALL, ORKNEY ISLANDS

-Disembark in Kirkwall for a morning exploration of the Ring of Brodgar and Skara Brae, part of the UNESCO “Heart of Neolithic Orkney,” the most important Neolithic sites in western Europe.
-Return to the ship for lunch and then set out on one of two afternoon options: 1.
-Take a guided tour of Kirkwall, including the medieval St. Magnus Cathedral, with free time in the vibrant and pretty downtown; or 2.
-Visit The Quoy of Houton, listed as one of the top 10 UK coastal gardens, with the owner, a renowned horticulturalist, before returning to the ship.
-EXPLORIS ONE (B,L,D)
+Disembark in Kirkwall for a morning exploration of the Ring of Brodgar and Skara Brae, part of the UNESCO Heart of Neolithic Orkney, the most important Neolithic sites in western Europe.
+Return to the ship for lunch and in the afternoon take a guided tour of Kirkwall, including the medieval St. Magnus Cathedral, with free time in the vibrant downtown before returning to the ship.
+SEA SPIRIT (B,L,D)

-VIK AND NÆRØYFJORD
+VIK

-Get up early this morning to look for birds on the cliffs at Runde, a nesting site of over 240 species including puffins, followed by a visit to beautiful Ålesund.
-Known for its Art Nouveau buildings and islands stretching out into the ocean, Ålesund offers three optional excursions including: 1.
-The medieval village of Sunmøre, an open-air museum; 2.
-Viking’s Island; or 3.
-An in-depth city walk including Mt.
+Visit beautiful Ålesund, known for its Art Nouveau buildings and islands stretching out into the ocean, Ålesund offers three optional excursions including: 1) a historic World War 2 bunker inside the city’s mountain; 2) a coach tour of the Giske islands; or 3) an in-depth city walk including Mt.
 Aksla, followed by free time.
 In the afternoon, enjoy cruising with time for lectures, relaxing on board, and keeping an eye out for whales.
-EXPLORIS ONE (B,L,D)
+SEA SPIRIT (B,L,D)

 REINE (LOFOTEN ISLANDS)

-Enjoy a full day exploring the picturesque Lofoten Islands, where you will visit charming fishing villages such as Å, Reine, or Nusfjord, each offering unique insights into local life.
-Discover the rich Viking heritage at the Lofotr Viking Museum, home to the world’s largest Viking longhouse, and visit a local farm indulging in a lunch ashore where you will learn about the islands’ efforts in sustainable farming.
+Enjoy a full day exploring the picturesque Lofoten Islands, where you’ll visit charming fishing villages like Reine, or Nusfjord, each offering unique insights into local life.
+Discover the rich Viking heritage at the Lofotr Viking Museum, home to the world’s largest Viking longhouse, and visit a local farm indulging in a lunch ashore where you’ll learn about the islands’ efforts in sustainable farming.
 Conclude the day with the Captain’s farewell reception and dinner.
-EXPLORIS ONE (B,L,R,D)
+SEA SPIRIT (B,L,R,D)

 DISEMBARK / HOME

-EDINBURGH AND THE SCOTTISH HIGHLANDS
+EDINBURGH & THE SCOTTISH HIGHLANDS

-ART AND GARDENS OF OSLO
+ART & GARDENS OF OSLO

-After exploring Bodø, fly to Oslo for a three-night stay at the elegant and historic Grand Hotel, opened in 1874, and for over 140 years the host to international guests, world leaders, celebrities, and the Nobel Peace Prize laureates.
+After exploring Bodø, fly to Oslo for a three-night stay at the elegant and historic Grand Hotel, opened in 1874, and for over 140 years the host to international guests, world leaders, celebrities and the Nobel Peace Prize laureates.
 Highlights include the Vigeland Sculpture Park, the world’s largest sculpture park created by a single artist, Gustav Vigeland, featuring more than 200 of his works in bronze, granite, and wrought iron; and the Fram Museum of Polar Exploration, which artfully narrates the story of Norwegian polar exploration.

 Further details and pricing will be sent to confirmed participants.